formkit/docs-content/getting-started/what-is-formkit.md

 ### What the heck is a form framework?

-Why do I need a full-fledge framework for forms?
+Why do I need a full-fledged framework for forms?
 Aren't forms easy?
-In this live candid interview FormKit author Justin Schroeder gives an overview of what FormKit brings to your project.
+In this live candid interview, FormKit author Justin Schroeder gives an overview of what FormKit brings to your project.
 Hint: it's way more than just UI.

 ::VideoCard
 ---